To celebrate Her Majesty The Queen’s Platinum Jubilee in 2022, the Government has undertaken a big shake-up of the late May Bank Holiday.

 If you’d rather poke yourself in the eye with a sharp stick, or simply don’t trust any event organised by the Govenment to be worth attending, it is a great opportunity for a short break abroad.

 This is what is happening:

-- the second May Bank Holiday will be moved from a Monday to Thursday 2nd June
+- the second May Bank Holiday has been moved from a Monday to Thursday 2nd June

-- an additional Bank Holiday will be created on Friday 3rd June
+- an additional Bank Holiday has been created on Friday 3rd June

 This allows you to book a holiday from 2nd to 5th June without requiring any time off work, assuming you have a traditional Monday to Friday work pattern.